Tompall & the Glaser Brothers: Biography

 In 1990, the brothers were asked to reunite for one final Grand Ole Opry show in a tribute to Hank Snow.
 Out of respect for Snow, they accepted the offer.

-In 2013, a documentary entitled From Nebraska Ranchers to Nashville Rebels: The Story of the Glaser Brothers was released.
+In 2013, a documentary titled From Nebraska Ranchers to Nashville Rebels: The Story of the Glaser Brothers was released.
 Produced by Newshound Productions, the film provided new information about the brothers as individuals and as a group.
 The sources for the documentary came from family, friends, and music industry insiders.
 The documentary features comments by Jim Glaser, Chuck Glaser, Cowboy Jack Clement, Bobby Bare, Kinky Friedman, Ronny Robbins, Robert K. Oermann, Marshall Chapman, Gordon Stoker, Willis Hoover, Bill Holmes, Doyle Grisham and others.

 Tompall died on August 13, 2013, at the age of 79, leaving behind his widow, June Johnson Glaser.
 His funeral service was conducted at the Cathedral of the Incarnation in Nashville, Tennessee, on August 16, 2013.
 The private family service was conducted by Father Edward Steiner, senior pastor at the cathedral.
 Jim died on April 6, 2019, aged 81.
 Chuck died on June 10, 2019, aged 83.